Tag: eastern league

 Hartford Bees at the Garfield Inn, Hartford, Connecticut, 1939.

-The Bees of 1939 added outfield prospects in Ralph Hodgin and Bama Rowell.
+The Bees added outfield prospects in Ralph Hodgin and Bama Rowell.
 Sebby Sisti returned for a second season.
 In 199 at bats, Sisti had a .312 batting average before being called up to Boston.
 Despite a promising roster, fan expectations were dashed.
-The club had a miserable second half of the season, and Hartford sunk to last place in the Eastern League.
+The 1939 club had a miserable second half of the season, and Hartford sunk to the bottom of the Eastern League.

 Players for the Hartford Bees at Bulkeley Stadium, 1939.